SAP Ariba Licensing Guide for CIOs and Procurement Leaders

 Beyond the core subscription and transaction models, be aware of any additional fees in your SAP Ariba contract proposals:

-- Buyer Network Access Fees: SAP’s pricing proposals sometimes include a separate line item for “Ariba Network access” or similar, charged to the buyer.
-This could be an extra fee for connecting to the Ariba Network on top of your module subscriptions.
+- Buyer Network Access Fees: SAP’s pricing proposals sometimes include a separate line item for “Ariba Network access” or a similar charge, which is billed to the buyer.
+This may be an additional fee for connecting to the Ariba Network, in addition to your module subscriptions.
 Be cautious with this – in many cases, if you subscribe to Ariba Buying or Invoicing, that subscription should already cover your organization’s use of the network.
 A separate network access fee for the buyer can be redundant.
 Question any such fee during negotiations and ensure you’re not paying twice for the same capability.
 Ideally, your subscription costs for the modules should include the necessary network connectivity on the buyer’s side.

 - Integration or Add-on Fees: Consider if there are any extra fees for integration services, adapter software, or other add-ons.
 For example, some buyers purchase an integration package to connect Ariba with their ERP (though often this is included, it can depend on the deal).
 Similarly, suppliers who want to integrate via EDI/cXML may need to be at a certain subscription tier (as noted above).
 Still, the buyer typically doesn’t pay for supplier integration beyond enabling it.

-- Support and Services: While not part of licensing per se, premium support or Ariba consulting services might sometimes be bundled or sold separately.
+- Support and Services: Although not part of the licensing per se, premium support or Ariba consulting services may sometimes be bundled or sold separately.
 Know what support level is included in your subscription (standard support vs. premium).
 You might negotiate some dedicated supplier enablement support as part of the deal at no extra charge – for instance, having SAP assist in onboarding your suppliers.

 By understanding all these fee components, you can map out your total cost of ownership for SAP Ariba.

-Next, look at common pitfalls organizations encounter with Ariba licensing and how to avoid them.
+Next, examine common pitfalls organizations encounter with Ariba licensing and learn how to avoid them.

 Common Pitfalls in SAP Ariba Licensing

-Implementing SAP Ariba without fully grasping the licensing terms can lead to overspending or operational headaches.
+Implementing SAP Ariba without a thorough understanding of the licensing terms can lead to overspending or operational headaches.

 Here are some common pitfalls CIOs and procurement leaders should watch out for: